Highlights of the Result:

 The Group’s current business comprises fertilizer production, supply and trading of fertilizer, and power.
 The Group’s primary fertilizer products are granular Urea and Ammonia.
 The Group operates from its Onne Complex in the heart of the Niger Delta, Africa’s most prolific oil and gas producing region.

-The Onne Complex is located within the Notore Chemical Industries Free Zone, which provides significant tax benefits and advanced logistics solutions for international distribution of products.
+The Onne Complex is located within the Onne Oil and Gas Free Zone, which provides significant tax benefits and advanced logistics solutions for international distribution of products.
 The Onne Complex comprises of approximately 560 hectares of land owned by the Group with a 2km of waterfront including the Notore Port and a dedicated jetty (with a capacity to accommodate vessels with a maximum volume of between 25,000 MT and 35,000 MT) owned by the Group.
 The Notore Port gives the Group easy access to the Atlantic Ocean for easy import of raw materials and export of the Group’s products.

-The Group produces Urea and Ammonia and owns a Urea producing plant in Onne, Rivers State with a current annual design production capacity of approximately 500,000 MTPA of Urea and 330,000 MTPA of Ammonia.
+The Group produces Urea, NPK and Ammonia and owns a Urea producing plant in Onne, Rivers State with a current annual design production capacity of approximately 500,000 MTPA of Urea and 330,000 MTPA of Ammonia.
+The Group also has an installed 2,000 MTD NPK blending plant.
 The Group currently supplies and sells its fertilizer products in all thirty-six (36) States and Abuja, the Federal Capital Territory.
 The Group trades and exports its manufactured fertilizer products to West Africa, South Africa, South America, and Europe.

 This announcement contains or will contain forward-looking statements which reflect management’s expectations regarding the Company’s future growth, results of operations, performance, business prospects and opportunities.
 Wherever possible, words such as “anticipate”, “believe”, “expects”, “intend” “estimate”, “project”, “target”, “risks”, “goals” and similar terms and phrases have been used to identify the forward– looking statements.
 These statements reflect management’s current beliefs and are based on information currently available to management.
 Certain material factors or assumptions have been applied in drawing the conclusions contained in the forward-looking statements.
 These factors or assumptions are subject to inherent risks and uncertainties surrounding future expectations generally.
 Notore Chemical Industries Plc cautions readers that several factors could cause actual results, performance or achievements to differ materially from the results discussed or implied in the forward-looking statements.
 These factors should be considered carefully, and undue reliance should not be placed on the forward-looking statements.
 For additional information with respect to certain of these risks or factors, reference should be made to the Company’s disclosure materials filed from time to time with Securities & Exchange Commission in Nigeria.
 The Company disclaims any intention or obligation to update or revise any forward-looking statements, whether because of new information, future events or otherwise.